 This is what the finished product looked like the last time I made them.

 Zucchini Pasta!
-You might have guessed this was my favourite as the first pic in this post is of my latest zucchini pasta dish.
+You might have guessed this was my favourite.
 Zucchini pasta is quick to make, all you need is a spiralizer.
 I use this spiralizer which is not expensive and does the trick for great noodles and an amazing pasta.
 There are many other options on Amazon but you truly don’t need a more expensive gadget.

 The key to great keto pasta is also in the sauce.
-You can make any 3 of these pastas, if your sauce is boring, your dish will not be exciting to eat.
+You can make any 3 of these pastas as long as you use a tasty sauce.
 I always make my pasta with a meat sauce and I load it up with a loads of shaved parmesan.

 Do you have a keto pasta you use to replace pasta?
 If you have any other pasta hacks, I would love to hear about it.